Community’s post-games conversion will add more than 1,100 condos and townhouses to Toronto waterfront

 Managed through Infrastructure Ontario and developed by Dundee Kilmer, the athletes’ village – located east of Cherry Street and south of Eastern Avenue, just a stone’s throw from Corktown Common park – represents the result of a rare convergence between the worlds of real estate and international sport.

 Given the Government of Ontario’s major role in the community’s development, it’s no surprise that Premier Kathleen Wynne, as well as cabinet MPPs Michael Coteau and Brad Duguid, were all on site for the Pan Am village’s official completion event on Friday, February 20.

 “Designed as a walkable community with a brand-new YMCA, health services and 18 hour Corktown Common Park, the Village will not only provide an exceptional experience for athletes, but also enable future residents to enjoy strong, healthy lives after the games,” said Minister Coteau, whose portfolio includes overseeing preparations for the Games.

 “This landmark investment will generate significant economic activity in Toronto’s waterfront community,” added Minister Duguid, “And provide state-of-the-art infrastructure for generations to enjoy.”

-A key component of the 80-acre West Don Lands revitalization project, the community housing the athletes’ village – developed under the alternate title of Canary District – was developed to attain a LEED Gold sustainability rating, and is equipped with “one of Canada’s first open access ultra-high-speed broadband networks” – an apparent must-have for new developments in the increasingly competitive downtown condo market.
+A key component of the 80-acre West Don Lands revitalization project, the Pan Am athletes’ village – developed under the alternate title of Canary District – was developed to attain a LEED Gold sustainability rating, and is equipped with “one of Canada’s first open access ultra-high-speed broadband networks” – an apparent must-have for new developments in the increasingly competitive downtown condo market.

-After it has fulfilled its role as a temporary home for athletes, the community will be converted to a mixed-use area that will include:
+After it has fulfilled its role as a temporary home for Pan Am athletes, the community will be converted to a mixed-use area that will include: